sveri/closp-crud/README.md

 Finally you need to add the generated routes definition (person-routes) from `routes/person.clj` to your handler in `ns.handler` in the `get-handler` function under *;; add your application routes here*.

-### Standalone

-Please be aware that **closp-crud** is tied to *closp*.
-It is possible to run it standalone, but expects a certain structure, some dependencies and existing functions to call.

-Put `[closp-crud "0.1.0"]` into the `:plugins` vector of your `project.clj` file.

-Then add the configuration to your `project.clj` file like this (see below for explanation of options):

-    :closp-crud {:jdbc-url "jdbc:h2:mem:test_mem"
-                 :migrations-output-path "./migrations"
-                 :clj-src "src/clj"
-                 :ns-db "de.sveri.siwf.db"
-                 :ns-routes "de.sveri.siwf.routes"
-                 :ns-layout "de.sveri.siwf.layout"
-                 :templates "resources/templates"}

-Next you need a table definition in a file somewhere.
-It may look like this:

-    ; closp-definitions/person.edn
-    {:name    "person"
-     :columns [[:id :int :null false :pk true :autoinc true] [:name [:varchar 40] :null false]
-               [:age :int :null false]
-               [:male :boolean :default true]]}

-Then run

-    $ lein run -m de.sveri.clospcrud.closp-crud/closp-crud -f closp-definitions/person.edn

-This will generate several files:

-* Up and down file in `./migrations` containing the SQL code to create and drop a person table.
-* A database clj source file in `de/sveri/siwf/db/person.clj` containing the source to do CRUD operations on the person table using [korma](https://github.com/korma/Korma/)
-* A routes clj source file in `de/sveri/siwf/routes/person.clj` containing the route definitions using compojure and noir.
-* Several html files containing three templates: `index.html, create.html and delete.html`

-Finally you need to add the generated routes definition from `routes/person.clj` to your handler.

-## Data Deletion Warning
-Running `lein closp-crud` silently overwrites existing namespaces with the same name as defined in the table definition.

 ## Options